ixd-studio/bootstrap4-slider/README.md

-Bootstrap Template - One Pager with Full Width Slider
+Bootstrap Page Template

+One-pager

-This features a fixed navbar and full width image carousel
+This features a fixed navbar and full width image carousel.